 Driving under the influence: Spanish drink driving laws

-It’s worth knowing that the Spanish don’t mess around when it comes to drink driving and enforcing the laws, especially when it comes to tourists.
+It’s worth knowing that they don’t mess around when it comes to drink driving laws in Spain and the enforcing of them,, especially when it comes to tourists.
 My overriding recommendation is just don’t walk the line.
 If you have had a couple of drinks, grab a taxi and just don’t worry about it.